Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 The best treatment options for Cuboid Syndrome are:

-Exercises for cuboid syndrome should be started as soon as possible, gradually progressed as symptoms allow and continued until full function of the foot is restored.
+Cuboid syndrome exercises should be started as soon as possible and performed daily, gradually progressed as symptoms allow and continued until full function of the foot is restored.

 The quicker treatment commences following a cuboid subluxation, the quicker full function will be restored.
 Chronic (long-term) cases, will take longer to heal.